 24M views of TrueView promo videos across all assets for Halo 5 campaign

-This wasn't going to be just any old launch party.
+This wasn't going to be just any old game launch party.
 Microsoft Xbox wanted to encourage long-term fans to rethink what they knew about Halo and spur interest among people who hadn't played the game before.
-Xbox would have to do something gamers had never seen before, and it had to be big enough to reach more people than its traditional standalone launch events.
+Xbox would have to do something gamers had never seen before, and it had to be big enough to reach more people than its traditional standalone game launch events.

 Reaching gamers where they spend their time: YouTube